Explore Promptwatch, track 10 prompts for free

 Google Gemini

 Google's multimodal AI model family powering AI Overviews and Google services.
-Gemini 2.5 Pro offers 1M token context, with 450M monthly users.
+Gemini Pro models offer long-context capability, with 450M monthly users.

 AI